Cheap Eats: Dining With a Difference in Penang

 This food paradise has much to offer hungry stomachs!
 Be adventurous and, when you're sampling street food, always head for the spots that look popular with the locals.

-The most famous spot for local speciality char koay teow, or stir-fried rice cake, is the legendary Sister's Char Koay Teow on Macalister Road in Georgetown.
+The famous spot for local speciality char koay teow, or stir-fried rice cake, is the legendary Sister's Char Koay Teow on Macalister Road in Georgetown.
 It's sure to fill you up for another day's wandering!
 Next door, you'll find a yam cake stall where you can try this light, delicate dish too.

 When it's time for dessert, hunt down a bowl of cendol, or jelly noodles in coconut milk, shaved ice and palm sugar.
 Head to Lebuh Keng Kwee where two competing food stalls run by two different families have been dishing up this sweet, fragrant dish for almost 40 years.